simple-icons/simple-icons/CONTRIBUTING.md

 ## Labeling Issues

 We use several labels to help organize and identify issues.
+You can find all labels [here](https://github.com/simple-icons/simple-icons/labels).
 Here's what they represent and how we use them:

 | Label Name | Description |
 | :---- | :---- |